fastruby/points/README.md

 ## Getting started

-To get started with the app, clone the repo and then install the needed gems:
+To get started with the app, clone the repo and then install the needed gems running the setup script (NOTE: The version of bundler used is 2.2.26):

 ```
 $ ./bin/setup